jeffreypullin/website/content/authors/jeffrey/_index.md

 superuser: true
 ---

 I am currently a Master of Science (Mathematics and Statistics) student at the University of Melbourne.
 I am writing my thesis on statistical problems in single cell RNASeq data, under the supervision of [Davis McCarthy](https://www.svi.edu.au/research_themes/bioinformatics_and_cellular_genomics).
-I also work part time as a research assistant in the [Crismani Lab](https://wcrismani.wixsite.com/research) at the St Vincents Institute of Medical Research.
+I also work part time as a research assistant in the [Wayne Crismani's Lab](https://wcrismani.wixsite.com/research) at the St Vincents Institute of Medical Research.

 Previously I worked as a graduate at the [Australian Institute of Health and Welfare](https://www.aihw.gov.au/) in their statistical support team.